aws-samples/aws-service-catalog-sagemaker-studio-domain/README.md

 ## How to run the workshop?

-**Note** Although the workshop code can be used to launch SageMaker Studio without Control Tower as well, but this workshop is focused on launching it in `AWS Control Tower Environment`.
+**Note** Although the workshop code can be used to launch Amazon SageMaker Studio without Control Tower, but this workshop is focused on launching it in `AWS Control Tower Environment`.
 If you plan to use it without AWS Control Tower, then refer to the following blog post for details:
 [Creating Amazon SageMaker Studio domains and user profiles using AWS CloudFormation](https://aws.amazon.com/blogs/machine-learning/creating-amazon-sagemaker-studio-domains-and-user-profiles-using-aws-cloudformation/)